 3. Have you restarted your phone?

 If you haven’t tried to power down your phone yet, do so.
 Turn it off and let it sit for a few seconds before turning it back on.
+This resolves this problem in most cases.

 4. Is there a Service interruption?